XinzeZhang/xinzezhang.github.io/about.md

   # @end locale config
 key: page-about
 ---
-# Xinze Zhang
+## Biography

-Xinze Zhang is currently a Ph.D. candidate in the School of Management, Huazhong University of Science and Technology (HUST), China.
-He is also a team member of John Hopcroft Lab, School of Computer Science and Technology, HUST.
+I am currently a Ph.D. candidate in the School of Management, Huazhong University of Science and Technology (HUST), China.
+I am is also affiliated with John Hopcroft Lab, School of Computer Science and Technology, HUST.

-His research interests include deep learning, natural language processing, and time series forecasting.
-Most recently, he focuses on the adversarial generation for neural machine translation (NMT), randomness in deep neural network (DNN), and DNN based time series forecasting models.
+My research interests lie primarily in machine learning, especially for natural language processing, and time series forecasting.
+Most recently, I focus on the adversarial generation for neural machine translation (NMT), randomness in deep neural network (DNN), and DNN based time series forecasting models.

-He received a B.A. degree in accounting in 2015 from Zhongnan University of Economics and Law, China.
-He received his M.P.Ac. degree in accounting in 2018 from Huazhong University of Science and Technology, China.
+I received a B.Ac. degree in 2015 from Zhongnan University of Economics and Law, China.
+I received M.P.Ac. degree in 2018 from HUST.

 ## Publications